 The purpose of the curriculum at William Barnes is explained in the school's curriculum intent.
 This draws together what the staff and Governors believe to be key principles that underpin all the learning your child will enjoy throughout their journey through our school.
-It recognizes the essential role of parents, our need to prepare children for life and our place in the global community, as well as the need for education to provide a balance between knowledge and skills.
+It recognizes the essential role of parents, our need to prepare children for life, our place in the global community and the need for a balance between knowledge and skills.

-William Barnes Primary School
+William Barnes Primary School Teaching and Learning